YounesChellaf/serveless-api/README.md

     $ cd serveless-api
     $ npm install

+To run the unit tests (made with Mocha and chai) for the helper functions under the solder /src/utils/helpers.js. use the test command:

+    $ npm run test

 You can change the serverless credentials by overiding the key id and secret and deploy it again if needed for AWS dashboard visualization

 I want to thank you for this opportunity to work in AWS and I will be happy to receive any feedback or possible improuvments